The Intensive English program is designed for non-native speakers of varying proficiency levels, who wish to pursue full-time English language study.

 This course is designed to improve reading comprehension and enhance student vocabulary.

 Students will have the opportunity to study a variety of texts, working to increase both reading comprehension and speed.
-Assigned readings will also contribute toward mastery of the Academic Word list.
+Assigned readings will also contribute to a mastery of the Academic Word list.

 The Reading and Vocabulary course meets for 3 hours per week.